lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/JavaScript/javascript_array.md

 ## **General**
 <br>

-* Arrays are object
+* Arrays are objects
 * Arrays are dynamic, so they can grow or shrink
-* Arrays are loosely types, so they can contain elements of different types
+* Arrays are loosely typed, so they can contain elements of different types

 ```javascript
 array.length;       // returns number of elements